xyluo25/utdf2gmns/paper/paper.md

 # Acknowledgements

-Prof.Xuesong Simon Zhou from Arizona State University, for his valuable feedback and suggestions during the development of the project.
 Prof. Milan Zlatkovic from University of Wyoming, for the power of sigma-x engine to visualize signalized intersections.
-Yiran Zhang from University of Washington, for her valuable feedback and debugging of signal conversation during the early development of the project.

 Additional support was provided by the U.S. Department of Energy (DOE), Office of Energy Efficiency and Renewable Energy (EERE), Vehicle Technologies Office.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the USDOT, DOE, and the U.S. Government assumes no liability for the contents or use thereof.